 *It is recommended that you use distilled water because tap water contains natural impurities that can lead to bacteria growth.
 It is also recommended that you only make one dispenser at a time, storing the concentrated product in its original container until you’re ready to make another batch.

 Conditioner is another “daily use” product for me.
-Before we learn how to stretch it, let’s chat about one of the most common ingredients added to personal care products: Fragrance.
+Before we learn how to stretch it, let’s chat about one of the most common ingredients added to personal care products: fragrance.
 I know.
 It doesn’t sound all that bad, right?
-But did you know that there are 3,999 materials used in the creation of “fragrance”?!
+But did you know there are 3,999 materials used in the creation of “fragrance”?!
 3,999!!!
 And guess what?
 Because “fragrance” is considered proprietary in nature, brands do not have to disclose which materials they’ve added.
 (You can find the full list of materials used in fragrance from The International Fragrance Association here.)
-If you have Netflix, check out the documentary “Stink!”

 Stretch your natural conditioner from 10 oz to 20 oz.